 Both “body”/”bodies” and “space”/”spaces”, however, are even more frequently used.
 At their respective ratios of 3:1 and 2.75:1, they’re 1.75 and 1.52 median absolute deviations away from the median, arguably hugging the threshold of significance.
 Both terms used together have a ratio of 6:1, 4.94 deviations away, and placing the two terms together in 97th percentile of word ratios.

-But I can hear you huffing with opprobrium that I’ve mixed like with unalike—this is a graph for the ratios of single words, but “body”/“bodies” and “space”/“spaces” together are two words.
-This would never pass peer review!
-It’s true, and to perform an analysis of all the possible two word combinations that appear in the publication relative to others would have my computer running for days.
-But methodological purity aside, whatever unalike things have been imposed on the graph above, the fact is that the appearance of “bodies” and “spaces” together in the same text is 500 percent likelier to occur in The New Inquiry than anywhere else sampled, a ratio that sits snugly between “homogenize” (with a ratio of 5.89:1), “complicity” (5.96:1), “commune” (6.05:1) and “interchange” (6.10:1).
+One might huff that this analysis mixes like with unalike—this is a graph for the ratios of single words, but “body”/“bodies” and “space”/“spaces” together are two words.
+That is fair and valid.
+But methodological purity aside, whatever unalike things have been imposed on the graph above, the fact is that the appearance of “bodies” and “spaces” together in the same text is 500 percent likelier to occur in The New Inquiry than anywhere else sampled, a ratio that sits comfortably among “homogenize” (with a ratio of 5.89:1), “complicity” (5.96:1), “commune” (6.05:1) and “interchange” (6.10:1).

 I brought this up with friends.
 Had they noticed the preponderance of “bodies” and “spaces” among this class of writers too?
 One replied by sending me this tweet: